The Hazard of Not Cleaning Your Dryer Vent

 Watch Out for Lint Build Up

 Any build-up of lint can easily catch fire and cause a lot of damage to your home and maybe your neighbors’ homes as well.
 Lint is very hard on a dryer.
 In fact, just a ½ inch of lint in a four-inch vent can reduce air flow by 50%!
 Low air flow can also cause the safety switch to automatically turn on, and this can cause your dryer to run at extremely hot temperatures.
-This creates a perfect combination for a fire.
+This creates a perfect combination of a fire.
 Just think about that for a moment.

 Ask any Boy Scout for the perfect material to start a fire and he will tell you dryer lint.
 That’s why it is so important to have your dryer vents cleaned regularly as part of your spring or fall cleaning routine.